 Gunpei Yokoi is considered by people from all around the world to be one of the most iconic and innovative figures in video gaming history.
 A long-time employee of Nintendo, he worked to create such consoles as the Game & Watch, and his greatest invention, the Game Boy.
-In addition, he also invented the modern-day D-pad used in video game controllers, as well as heading game development at Nintendo R&D1, where he assisted in the creation of, and produced instalments of, some of Nintendo’s longest running and recognizable franchises, such as Metroid, Kid Icarus and Super Mario Land.
+In addition, he also invented the modern-day D-pad used in video game controllers, as well as heading game development at Nintendo R&D1, where he assisted in the creation of and produced installments of, some of Nintendo’s longest-running and recognizable franchises, such as Metroid, Kid Icarus, and Super Mario Land.
 As the Game Boy recently turned twenty-five years old, it’s fitting to look back at this legendary innovator, and what he achieved throughout his illustrious career.

 Yokoi was born on September 10th, 1941.
 He grew up in Kyoto, Japan, and was the son of a wealthy pharmaceutical factory owner.
 But rather than follow in his father’s footsteps, he instead attended Doshisha University, where he graduated with a degree in electronics.
 He was hired by Nintendo in 1965, where he was first employed as their janitor and maintenance man, working on the assembly-line machines that Nintendo used to manufacture playing cards.